Types of Pages | Yext Hitchhikers Platform

 - A page showcasing a specific service offering

 Finder pages are single pages with a list of all of your entities of the same type.
 From these pages, users can filter all of the entities on one screen, or click to access the individual entity pages.
-These pages will usually be created with a default Store Locator module, or Upcoming Events module to help you easily pull in your entities from the Knowledge Graph.
+These pages will usually be created with a default Store Locator module, or Upcoming Events module to help you easily pull in your entities from Content.

 The terminology for finders vary slightly depending on the entity type.
 You can see a breakdown below:

 |Healthcare Facility||Healthcare Facility Page||Healthcare Facility Locator|